bbauska/JS-Notes4Pros/README.md

   style="border: 2px solid #000000; width:7.477in;" />
 <!-- ![](./images/image019.jpg){width="7.477777777777778in" height="2.657638888888889in"} -->

-  -
-  console.dirxml                                  (   object

-  -

-  console.dirxml

-  console.log

-) prints an XML representation of the descendant elements of object if possible, or the JavaScript representation if not.
+prints an XML representation of the descendant elements of object if possible, or the JavaScript representation if not.
 Calling () on HTML and XML elements is equivalent to calling ().
->

 **Example 1:**

-console.

-dirxml

-(

-document

-)
+console.dirxml ( document )
 displays:
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left">